Our CommitmentFuji Xerox New Zealand, and the people who are proud to work here, are invested in minimising our impact on the environment.

 Our community initiatives include:

-• Sponsorships: We support a diverse range of initiatives and are proudly partnered with the following organisations:
+• Sponsorships: We support a diverse range of organisations across the arts, sport, community and education.

 • We hold ISO 14001 certification, the very highest standard of environmental responsibility.